Affiliate links on Android Authority may earn us a commission. Learn more.

 Snapdragon 7 series — Bridging the gap

 Qualcomm’s Snapdragon 7 series isn’t quite as straightforward as its flagship 8 series.
-This is due to the sheer number of them, as well as the older, lower-end chips crossing into the 6 series.
-The Snapdragon 7 series is essentially an upper mid-range family of processors, but the Snapdragon 7 Plus Gen 2 blurs the line between flagship and mid-range like no other chip before it.
+This is due to the sheer number of them, as well as the older, lower-end chips crossing into Snapdragon 6 territory.
+The Snapdragon 7 series was originally conceived as an upper mid-range family of processors, but the Snapdragon 7 Plus Gen 3 blends high-end and mid-range features like few other processors.

-This chipset was announced in March 2023 and looks more like a Snapdragon 8 Gen 1 processor than anything else.
+Prior to the Snapdragon 7 Plus Gen 3, we had the Snapdragon 7 Plus Gen 2.
+This was 2023’s best mid-range chip by Qualcomm, and it looked more like a Snapdragon 8 Plus Gen 1 processor than anything else.
 You’ve got the same TSMC 4nm design, a very similar CPU (one Cortex-X2, three Cortex-A710, four Cortex-A510), and what seems like a similarly powerful ISP.
 We do see some compromises though, such as a less impressive but still powerful GPU, the mid-tier Snapdragon X62 modem, and missing features like 8K recording.
+Unfortunately, only one phone launched with this chipset.

 Notable Snapdragon 7 series phones